Austria · tool

 Local etiquette

-- •Tipping: It's customary to round up the bill or leave 5-10% for good service in restaurants and cafes.
-State the total amount you wish to pay when the bill is presented.
+- •Tipping: It's customary to leave a tip of 5-10% for good service in restaurants and cafes; round up the bill or state the total amount you wish to pay.

-- •Reservations: For popular restaurants, especially for dinner, making a reservation is highly recommended, particularly during peak season.
+- •Reservations: For dinner, especially at popular restaurants during peak season, making a reservation is highly recommended.